houghtos/CEL-to-Mixture-Clariom-R/README.md

 R script for converting newer Clariom Affymetrix RMA CEL files to CIBERSORT Mixture File

 Note:
-Although there are many similar scripts to this, I found this method most useful in preparing Clariom Affymetrix microarrays.
+I find this to be the most robust and consistent method for preparing Clariom Affymetrix microarrays.

 Certain Affyimetrix Clariom arrays do not support certain levels (e.g. Clariom S does not support "probset" level).